Police investigate two shootings in Fort Smith

 FORT SMITH, Ark. — The Fort Smith Police Department (FSPD) responded to Martin Luther King Park and a local hospital for a shooting incident Sunday, May 1, at approximately 4:48 p.m.

 Police say the victim drove himself to the hospital with a reported gunshot wound in the abdomen.
-The severity of his condition is still unknown at this time.
+Police say he had to undergo surgery and is expected to recover.

 Police responded to both locations and shortly after responded to a second shooting in the 5000 block of South 28th St. at around 5:53 p.m.